CALS 183 Communication Methods

 or lab is not permitted.
 If you need to leave class early, notify the

-any other UVM course is not appropriate in class.
+or any other UVM course is not appropriate in class.

 Religious Holidays: (University Policy) Students have the right to practice the religion of their choice.
 Each semester students should submit in writing to their instructors by the end of the second full week of classes their documented religious holiday schedule for the semester.
 Students have two weeks to complete the assignments missed due to religious holidays.
 If assignments are not completed within the two week time period, students will earn no credit for the assignments missed.